Correspondence (Page 6) - from November 28th 2008

 Dear Rod,

-David McGowan.
+Yours, David McGowan.

 Many elderly people in Newmarket and district will remember Walter Bryant's dental practice on the first floor above Simpson's shop in the High Street, which received a direct hit when Newmarket was bombed on the 18th February 1941.
 There are graphic pictures of the destruction in our book 'One Afternoon in February'.
 Surprisingly Mr Bryant survived the attack, but died in 1946.
 It is interesting to learn that his son and grandson continued in the dental profession (webmaster).